ludykraks/Gold/src/blog/stanbic-moneywallet.md

   <p>That's it, your card is activated.</p>

-<p>The will be charged 1% fee whenever you load your MasterCard in Ghanaian Cedi.</p>
+<p>You will be charged 2% fee (minimum USD 15) whenever you load your MasterCard.</p>

   <p>Local online and POS transactions are free.
-Local withdrawal fee is GHC 19.00.</p>
+Local withdrawal fee is GHC 20.00.</p>